eddyp/podsoundboard/README.md

 PodSoundBoard is:
 * written in Python (tested on 2.7)
 * uses PySide bindings for Qt4 as a portable GUI library

-Currently it isn't yet decided if for playback it will use Phonon or directly gtreamer.
+* going to use Phonon of gstreamer for playback (and sound extraction)
-Although PodSoundBoard uses Qt4, is NOT a KDE application!
+* Although PodSoundBoard uses Qt4, is **NOT** a KDE application!

 Installation is not yet necessary, just 'make' to generate the ui_*.py code.